If I couldn’t have a crate for my puppy Remy, I would not have gotten a puppy.

 The winner will receive:

 Just leave a comment below to enter.
-Let me know why your dog is interested in the food from The Farmer’s Dog.
+Let me know why your dog is interested in a new crate!

 Must have a U.S. mailing address to win.
-I’ll choose the winner at random on Sat April 1 and announce it in That Mutt’s email on Sunday.
-Sign up for That Mutt’s email digest HERE.
+I’ll choose the winner at random on Sunday May 21 and notify the winner by email.

 Let us know in the comments!